Source Treatment Bartoline Factory, Beverley

 Site Overview

 The factory was formerly used for the manufacture, storage and distribution of chemicals including solvents and adhesives.
-Historical use had also resulted in widespread soil contamination across the site, whereas perched groundwater contamination was probably caused by the methods employed to fight the fire.
-Total Petroleum Hydrocarbons was identified as the main contaminant of concern within the made ground and perched groundwater.
+Historical activities onsite had resulted in widespread soil contamination.
+Following the fire and efforts to control it resulted in Total Petroleum Hydrocarbons entering the groundwater and nearby water courses.

 Objective

-The remediation strategy for the Beverley site was designed to address the source contamination on-site and indirectly the pathway contamination issues, with the intention of protecting Human Health and the identified groundwater receptors (i.e. The Barmstrum Drain which leads to the River Hull).
+The remediation strategy for the Beverley site was designed to address the source (soil) contamination and indirectly the pathway contamination issues, with the intention of protecting Human Health and the identified groundwater and other offsite receptors (i.e. The Barmstrum Drain which leads to the River Hull).

 Methodology

-Envirotreat treated (source treatment – E-Clay stabilisation) in excess of 6,500m³ of contaminated soils at the Bartoline site.
+Envirotreat treated in excess of 6,500 m³ of contaminated soils at the Bartoline site using E-Clay stabilisation to immobilise pollutants of concern.

 Delivering land you can develop